Rangers trade Buchnevich to Blues, begin buying out DeAngelo - WHIZ News

+Chris Drury continues to put his stamp on the new-look New York Rangers, adding a back-to-back Stanley Cup champion, beginning the process to buy out a player they paid to go away and trading a productive winger to change the makeup of the roster.

-The New York Rangers continued their offseason makeover Friday by trading fourth-leading scorer Pavel Buchnevich to the St. Louis Blues for forward Sammy Blais and a 2022 second-round pick.
+The latest move in the offseason makeover came Friday before the NHL draft with the trade of winger Pavel Buchnevich to the St. Louis Blues for forward Sammy Blais and a 2022 second-round pick.

+“I feel very good with our depth at winger,” Drury said.
+“It just gives us some flexibility moving forward a little bit for the rest of this offseason.
+There’s only so much to go around, whether it’s this year or next year, and certainly ice time is a factor.

 Buchnevich had 20 goals and 28 assists for 48 points in 54 games last season.
 The 26-year-old winger is a restricted free agent with arbitration rights.